-Taking a professional who earns around $75,000 a year, this costs a company $20,990 per worker per year.
+Additionally, a professional who earns around $75,000 a year costs a company $20,990 per year.
 Somewhere in between these coffee & lunch breaks and emailing, employees are required to do their job.
 A job that actually produces valuable output for the company.

 Email might not be the most effective means of communication in the workplace, but it is surely still the preferred one.
 After all, email is a social network that’s three times the size of Facebook.
 I think it’s safe to say that nearly everyone with internet access has an email account.